 Torrenting and P2P use have continued to get a bad rap over the last decade and while it’s no secret that it can be used to download and stream illegal content (something which we do not condone) there is a wealth of legitimate uses too.

-Simply by using Torrents will lead to raised eye-brows and assumptions about your usage.
+Simply using Torrents will lead to raised eyebrows and assumptions about your usage.
 Keeping your privacy safe when using Torrents is therefore essential and a VPN app can do that.

 There are a number of good reasons to use a VPN when Torrenting including: